The Rev. Dr. Catherine Faith MacLean, Senior Minister

 Anna Benowicz, Office Administrator

-Before joining St. Paul’s United Church as Office Administrator in September 2017, Anna worked at James Bay United Church in Victoria and United on Whyte in Edmonton.
+Before joining St. Paul’s United Church as Office Administrator in September 2017, Anna worked at James Bay United Church in Victoria and United on Whyte in Edmonton (since renamed to Spirit of Hope UC).
 She and her family lived in Vancouver and Victoria for twenty years before moving to Edmonton in 2013.
 Anna is a native of Poland and has an MA degree in English Studies from the University of Warsaw.
-In her free time, she enjoys hiking, riding her bike and cross country skiing.
-As the most recent addition to the staff, Anna is looking forward to getting to know the St. Paul’s Church Family and working to support their mission and vision through administrative tasks.
+In her free time, she enjoys gardening, cycling and cross country skiing.
+Anna enjoys being part of the St. Paul’s Church Family and working to support the Congregation’s mission and vision through administrative tasks.
 You will find Anna in the Church Office weekdays from 9 am to 4 pm.